 I asked him once in jest whether it was true that he had composed the Andante with the Drum Stroke [Symphony No. 94] to waken the English who fell asleep at his concert.
 'No,' came the answer, 'but I was interested in surprising the public with something new; and in making a brilliant debut, so that my student Pleyel, who was at that time engaged by an orchestra in London (in 1792) and whose concerts had opened a week before mine, should not outdo me.

-TECHNIQUE TIPS: This arrangement of the second movement from Haydn's Surprise Symphony has the dynamic marking andante at the beginning of the music, indicating a moderately slow tempo should be used.
+TECHNIQUE TIPS: The second movement of Haydn's Surprise Symphony uses the musical form of a theme and variations and is well known for its sudden fortissimo (very loud) chord at the end of a very quiet (pianissimo) This arrangement begins with the tempo marking andante, indicating a moderately slow tempo should be used.
 First and second endings are also found in this movement, and these endings indicate the performer should play the first ending the first time through the music, and then return to the beginning of the piece.
 When playing through the music for a second time, the first ending should be skipped over, and the second ending should be played.
 This movement begins softly, with the dynamic marking of p (play softly or quietly).
 Another dynamic marking is found at the beginning of the piece: pp, and it is placed in parentheses next to the p, piano marking.
-This dynamic marking of pp indicates when the music is played through the second time, it should be played pianissimo (pp), meaning very softly.
-Haydn used this second pp dynamic marking to heighten the "surprise" of the ff and accent of the note in measure 9 (ff stands for fortissimo, and means the music should be very loud.
-An accent is indicated by the sign > and means the note should be played forcefully).
-Dots are also placed over some of the notes in this piece, indicating a light, crisp, slightly separated bow stroke should be used (you may want to experiment with the bowing for these sections, and decide for yourself if you want to use an on-the-string stroke such as martelé or staccato, or an off-the-string bow stroke such as spicatto).
+This pp in parentheses, indicates when the music is played through the second time, it should be played pianissimo (pp), meaning very softly.
+Haydn used this second pp dynamic marking to heighten the "surprise" of the note in measure 9 which has the dynamic marking fortissimo ff, which means the note should be played very loud.
+An accent is also placed over the note in measure 9, indicated by the sign >, and this means the note should be played forcefully.
+Dots are also placed over some of the notes in this piece, indicating a light, crisp, slightly separated bow stroke should be used (you may want to experiment with the bowing for these sections, and decide for yourself if you want to use an on-the-string stroke such as martelé or staccato, or an off-the-string bow stroke such as spiccato).
 Beginning in measure 10, a new theme with a melody featuring slurs is presented, and a variation of the main theme returns in measure 18 to the end.